PipaFlores/Serial-Interface/README.md

 # Serial Trigger Interface

-This repository contains Python classes and examples for sending trigger signals via serial communication to [Biosemi trigger interface](https://www.biosemi.com/faq/USB%20Trigger%20interface%20cable.htm) and [Arduino](https://www.arduino.cc/) devices.
+This repository contains guiding examples for sending trigger signals via serial communication to [Biosemi trigger interface](https://www.biosemi.com/faq/USB%20Trigger%20interface%20cable.htm) and [Arduino](https://www.arduino.cc/) devices.
+While an utility class is provided for each device, it's also possible to achieve the same functionality using the serial.Serial object directly, in a simpler way.
+(See last example in `SerialTriggerBiosemi_example.py`)

 It's particularly useful for experimental setups requiring precise timing and trigger signals.
 Some examples on how to send bytes to the interfaces are provided in the `how_to_byte_python.ipynb` notebook.

 The setup and scripts were tested with an oscilloscope.
 Biosemi trigger interface results in a 3.3V pulse of 8ms duration, and the Arduino trigger interface can be modified as desired (see `trigger_pulse_5ms_arduino/` for example code).